replicatedhq/kotsapps/README.md

 ## Creating a new kotsapp

-1. Run the following script: `\common\init-new-app.sh <app_name>'.
+1. Run the following script: `./common/init-new-app.sh <app_name>'.
 This will create a new directory for the app_name and populate with initial content (including github actions workflow).
+2. Push the new app to github to create your first release on the 'Unstable' channel: `git push origin master`
-2. In vendor web, create a license for Stable/Beta/Unstable channels and place in the root of the application directory (License.yaml, License-Unstable.yaml, License-Beta.yaml).
+3. In vendor web, create a license for Unstable channel and place in the root of the application directory.
+Once stable and beta releases are available, you can do the same for those channels as well (License.yaml, License-Unstable.yaml, License-Beta.yaml).

 ## Tools reference